msegt/introduction-to-git/docs/README.md

 This course assumes you are using a bash-like command line.

 If you are using a University provided laptop you can use Git Bash as the command line.
 You can find this by hitting the Windows key to bring up the Start Menu, and then by searching for 'Git Bash'.
 This gives us a windows command line that acts more like bash.
-If you are using your own machine, you can use the existing command line, or [install Git Bash by downloading it](https://gitforwindows.org/).
+If you are using your own machine, you can use the existing command line, or [install Git Bash by downloading it](https://gitforwindows.org/) if you are using Windows.
+For installation instructions on other operating systems go to [Installing Git](install.md).

 Instructions you should enter on the command line look like the following: